jslovers/proposals/.github/ISSUE_TEMPLATE/PROPOSE_TALK.md

 Tell us about the topic of your talk and attach relavant links, paragraphs (if any)

+## Details of Event
+If you want to talk for a particular event which is already on the Meetup page, please mention the details here

 ## Few more details

 - Time of talk